mesosphere-backup/dcos-vagrant/README.md

     Note that because the build process uses internet repositories with unversioned requirements, it's not **exactly** reproducible.
 Each built box may be slightly differen than the last, but deployments using the same box should be exactly the same.

-    Use the following commands to build a centos-dcos box:
+    Use the following commands to build a dcos-centos-virtualbox box:

     ```bash
     cd <repo>/build